kath0809/kath0809/README.md

 [![My Skills](https://skillicons.dev/icons?i=swift)](https://skillicons.dev)

-and learning how to develop hybrid applications wich can be deployed to multiple mobile platforms.
+and learning how to develop hybrid applications that can be deployed to multiple mobile platforms using React Native ✨

 ---
 Previous exams: